-Broder Properties, a design-led development company, are creating¬†a destination hotel and experience trailhead, “a rural park in the middle of an industrial city, privately owned and open to the public.” ¬†The new buildings are oriented to take advantage of tranquil views of the natural valley and meandering river. ¬†Construction of TOURISTS¬†is progressing rapidly, and the resort will open in the summer of 2017.¬† Read more on¬†iBerkshires.
+Broder Properties, a design-led development company, are creating¬†a destination hotel and experience trailhead, “a rural park in the middle of an industrial city, privately owned and open to the public.” ¬†The new buildings are oriented to take advantage of tranquil views of the natural valley and meandering river. ¬†Construction of TOURISTS¬†is progressing rapidly, and the resort will open in the autumn of 2017.¬† Read more on¬†iBerkshires.

 Our¬†Strategic Plan identified the need to strengthen North Adams’ identity as a cultural & outdoor recreation destination. ¬†Among our outdoor recreation assets are wonderful bike rides, including¬†the ride up Mt Greylock through Lanesboro, Adams and North Adams which is “the best bike ride in the state” according to¬†biking.com. ¬†In order to promote¬†cycling tourism, the Partnership has¬†created BikeBerkshireNorth.org, a website devoted to cycling opportunities for locals and visitors alike.

 Our economic development plan identified the property at 25 Marshall Street, adjacent to MASS MoCA‚Äôs parking lot, as a crucial connector between the museum and downtown, and a location that could serve as a kind of public commons and help meet the need for increased green space in downtown North Adams.
 The Partnership facilitated the acquisition of 25 Marshall Street by MASS MoCA, and engaged SHoP Architects to further develop its vision for the site by developing detailed conceptual drawings.
 View a¬†presentation of conceptual drawings by SHoP Architects.